Support making RiG more international!

 Federal and state government financial support for research essentially consists of:

-• Institutional funding: In the case of institutional funding, the government directly finances over 1,000 non-university research institutes and approx. 270 public higher education institutions as well as the DFG research funding organisation.
-Over 40 per cent of Germany’s federal R&D budget – 7.3 billion euros in 2020 – is spent on this kind of financial support.
-The country’s federal states provide an additional 2.7 million euros in institutional funding.
+• Institutional funding: In the case of institutional funding, the government directly finances over 1,000 non-university research institutes and more than 270 public higher education institutions as well as the DFG research funding organisation.
+Almost 40 per cent of Germany’s federal R&D budget – 8.1 billion euros in 2021 – is spent on this kind of financial support.
+The country’s federal states provide an additional 2.8 billion euros in institutional funding.

 • R&D tax incentives: R&D tax incentives are another instrument for direct project funding.
 Companies of any size can apply for a tax incentive for R&D projects; this is based on expenditure for R&D personnel and for commissioned research.

 • Innovation agencies: the German government has created a flexible new funding instrument, the innovation agencies, that are intended to drive forward disruptive innovations.
-The newly founded Federal Agency for Disruptive Innovation – SPRIN-D aims to support outstanding actors, among other things in further developing ideas with disruptive innovation potential through concrete projects.
-Likewise new, the Agentur für Innovation in der Cybersicherheit (Agency for Innovation in Cybersecurity) (only in German) is aimed at developing innovative technologies in the area of cybersecurity.
+The Federal Agency for Disruptive Innovation – SPRIN-D aims to support outstanding actors, among other things in further developing ideas with disruptive innovation potential through concrete projects.
+The newly founded Agentur für Innovation in der Cybersicherheit (Agency for Innovation in Cybersecurity) (only in German) is aimed at developing innovative technologies in the area of cybersecurity.

 Table on joint research funding by federal and state governments of the institutions: German research foundation, Helmholtz Association, Max Planck Society, Fraunhofer, Leibniz Association, Academies Programme, acatech and Leopoldina

-Constructive cooperation between the Federal Government and the states
+Constructive cooperation between the Federal Government and the German states

 Higher education funding

-Fundamentally, Germany’s approx. 270 public higher education institutions are funded by the Länder, whose autonomy in cultural and educational matters is anchored in the Basic Law.
+In principle, Germany’s more than 270 public universities and universities of applied sciences are funded by the Länder, whose autonomy in cultural and educational matters is anchored in the Basic Law.
 However, the Federal Government and the states also cooperate when it comes to support for science, research and teaching.
 Projects of supraregional importance, such as the Excellence Strategy and the Pact for Research and Innovation, are funded jointly.

 Additional research funding